kyleconroy/ssf/README.md

 * Orthogonal tagging for many dimensions
 * Inclusion of unit for improved ergonomics after storage
 * An "event" type for aperiodic, human-readable stuff
-* Optional trace fields for use with tracing sytems
+* Optional trace fields for use with tracing systems
 * Status code for signaling health

 It is so named because it's intent is to represent the samples from sensors